-The Code provides that a student who is enrolled in a driver education course or a motorcycle safety course approved by the Department may operate a vehicle without holding an operator's license or permit while under the direct supervision of the program instructor.
-Under the bill, the student could operate a vehicle that did not require a designation under Section 312e.
+Previously, a student who enrolled in a driver education course or a motorcycle safety course approved by the Department could operate a vehicle without holding an operator's license or permit while under the direct supervision of the program instructor.
+The bill retains this provision but refers to a vehicle that does not require a designation under Section 312e.